 “There are very few opportunities to be a part of a historic event: July 1969 Moon walk, November 4, 2008 electing Barack Obama, and of course the signing of the Declaration of Independence.
 We have an opportunity to live history today and we move one step closer to the full inclusion of women in the United States Constitution.
 Thank you Chairman Nadler and Committee Members for standing with us on the “Right Side of history.””
 Nevada State Senator Pat Spearman, who led the successful Nevada ratification effort

 “To my fellow Republicans, the time is now.
 Embrace and be a part of the solution.
 The future is full partnership between all peoples and, make no mistake, it is coming.
 Bring that future into being and be enshrined with those, that stood together in these momentous days.”
 Steve Andersson, former Illinois Representative who helped Illinois, in 2018 became the 37th state to ratify the ERA.

-The ERA Coalition/Fund for Women’s Equality was founded in 2014 to bring concerted, organized action to the effort to ratify the Equal Rights Amendment.
+The ERA Coalition was founded in 2014 to bring concerted, organized action to the effort to ratify the Equal Rights Amendment.
+The ERA Coalition has a sister organization, the Fund for Women’s Equality, which promotes public education and outreach on the need for constitutional equality.
 Comprised of nearly one hundred organizations across the country, the Coalition provides education and advocacy on Constitutional Equality.
-The ERA Coalition’s groundbreaking research indicates that more than 94% of all Americans want an Equal Rights Amendment.
-The ERA Coalition/FFWE has offices in New York City and Washington, DC.